maiziezhoulab/AquilaDeepFilter/README.md

 will have **1** .bed file as the output of **vcf2bed_val.py**

-b. generate image from the .bed files (generated in last step) and .bam files (used for SV calling)\
+b. generate image from the .bed files (generated in last step) and .bam files (used for SV calling)

-use **bed2image.py** to generate training/testing images
+use **bed2image.py** to generate training/testing images.
+For training images, positive samples are generated from 2 .bed files corresponding to TP.vcf and FN.vcf while negative samples are generated from 1 .bed file corresponding to FP.vcf

 c. augmentate the images generated in last step

+use **augmentate.py** to augmentate the images

 **Part 2.
 Model training**